-- A. The CEO has the responsibility to annually or more frequently cause appropriate training to be conducted. - B. The CEO has the responsibility of causing periodic compliance audits and testing of retention, legal hold, and destruction procedures to be conducted.
+- A. The CEO has the responsibility to cause appropriate training to be conducted. - B. The CEO has the responsibility of causing periodic compliance audits and testing of retention, legal hold, and destruction procedures to be conducted.

-C. The Records Custodian, with the assistance of the Records Coordinators, has the responsibilit y to ensure the procedures required by this Policy are complied with.
+C. The Records Custodian, with the assistance of the Records Coordinators, has the responsibility to ensure the procedures required by this Policy are complied with.

-Adopted on this 29th-30th day of November October, 20162018.
+Adopted on this 30th day of October, 2018.